noob9527/psbc-sdk/README.md

 }
 ```
 ### getting started
-if you are using spring boot, related service are autoconfigure, otherwise you have to create them on your own.\
+if you are using spring boot, related service will be autoconfigured, otherwise you have to create them on your own.\

 ### configuration
 | key | required | default |